Remi Fani-Kayode

-Chief Victor Babaremilekun Adetokunboh Fani-Kayode, Q.C., SAN, CON (22 December 1921 – October 1995) was a Nigerian politician, aristocrat, nationalist, statesman and lawyer.
+Chief Victor Babaremilekun Adetokunbo Fani-Kayode, Q.C., SAN, CON (22 December 1921 – October 1995) was a Nigerian politician, aristocrat, nationalist, statesman and lawyer.
 He was elected deputy premier of the Western Region of Nigeria in 1963 and played a major role in Nigeria's legal history and politics from the late 1940s until his death in 1995.

 Family background

 Fani-Kayode hailed from a prominent and well educated Yoruba family of Ife, stock from south-western Nigeria.
 His grandfather, the Rev. Emmanuel Adedapo Kayode, was an Anglican Priest, who had got his Master of Arts degree from Fourah Bay College, which at that time was part of Durham University.
 This happened in 1885.
 His father, Victor Adedapo Kayode, studied law and graduated from Selwyn College, Cambridge in 1921.
 He was called to the Middle Temple in 1922, and went on to become a prominent lawyer and then judge, in Nigeria.
 His mother was Mrs. Aurora Kayode, née Fanimokun, who was the daughter of Rev. Joseph Fanimokun, also an Anglican priest.
 He had also got his Master of Arts degree from Fourah Bay College and later went on to become the principal of CMS Grammar School in Lagos, serving from 1896 to 1914.
 This was a missionary school that was founded by Bishop Samuel Ajayi Crowther.

 In July 1958, he successfully moved the motion for Nigeria's independence in the Federal House of Assembly in Lagos.
 He argued that independence should take place on 2 April 1960 (the minutes of Hansard, 1958; Richard Sklar's Nigeria's political parties: Power in an Emergent African Nation, World Press, p.
 269; p.
 269; Professor Onabamiro's Glimpses in Nigeria's History, p.
 140).
 In 1959, there was a further motion that was moved in the Nigerian Parliament, asking for a slight amendment to the Fani-Kayode motion of July 1958.
 This new motion, which was moved by Sir Abubakar Tafawa Balewa, asked that the 2 April 1960 date for independence, which had already been accepted and approved by Parliament and which had been acquiesced to by the British colonial authorities, should be shifted from 2 April 1960 to 1 October 1960 instead.
 This motion of amendment was subsequently passed and approved by the Parliament and it was also acquiesced to by the British.
 That was how the date for Nigeria's independence, 1 October 1960, was finally arrived at.